demisto/content-docs/content-repo/extra-docs/articles/integrations-and-incident-health-check.md

 ## Troubleshooting
-The Health Check pack contains serval custom incident fields.
+The Health Check pack contains serval incident fields.
-For the incident, nor the job will have access to those custom incident fields, The incident type must be configured when creating the incident or the job.
+When creating a new incident nor a job, the incident type must be  “Integrations and Incidents Health Check.”
-The incident type for the pack is "Integrations and Incidents Health Check."
+If no incident type was chosen or the wrong incident type, the incident or the job would not have the pack incident fields, layout, etc.'
-If no incident type was chosen nor the wrong incident type - the playbook will get the following error:
+Furthermore, the playbook will fail with the following error:

 ![griderror](https://raw.githubusercontent.com/demisto/content/92bdacb6680c7f73bbdff36172cf7e0cce9186eb/Packs/IntegrationsAndIncidentsHealthCheck/doc_files/GridErrorMessage.png)